munificent/ui-as-code/in-progress/parameter-freedom.md

 Dart currently requires all optional positional parameters to be at the end of the parameter list.
 Sometimes this leads to an unnatural parameter order.
-A classic example is a function that takes a range with an optional minimum.
-In Dart, an example looks like:
+A classic example is a function that takes a range with an optional minimum, like:

 ```dart
 int random(int minOrMax, [int max]) {